Message from ISE External Advisory Board Chair, Bobby Smyth

 Initiatives in progress by the EAB and the Department chair, associate chairs, staff, and development officers:

-1. Friends of ISE Department Fund – This fund will provide annual support to the Department ensuring there are enough resources to make strategic planning decisions.
+- Friends of ISE Department Fund – This fund will provide annual support to the Department ensuring there are enough resources to make strategic planning decisions.
 This foundation of support is crucial to the long-term sustainability and future growth of the Department.
 Our goal is to raise enough funds to become endowed enabling the Department to permanently benefit from it.
-To learn more or donate to the fund, click here.
+Learn more or donate to the fund.

 We hope that you, as alumni, see some of the results of this tremendous work.
 We welcome your encouragement, ideas and involvement.